nsdf-fabric/nsdf-web/nsdf-ahm-2025-01.md

 Keynote Speaker: **Miron Livy, director of the Center for High Throughput Computing (CHTC), the John P. Morgridge Professor of Computer Science and a Vilas Research Professor at the University of Wisconsin-Madison**

-Title: *Is Your Data Handling Trustworthy?*
+Title: *Is your Data Handler Trustworthy?*

 <p align=center>
 <img src="assets/images/miron.jpg" width="70%" style="filter: drop-shadow(5px 5px 5px #222);">